Guidance for universities on NHS and Social Work Bursaries.

 Student loan support

-You can view the NHS Financial Support for Health Students - Learning Support Fund 2020/21 policy document from the Department of Health and Social Care.
+NHS Financial Support for Health Students - Learning Support Fund 2021/22 rules are published by the Department of Health and Social Care.

 Final year student extensions